Every day’s great for Pancakes right?

 - take the frying pan in your hand and set away from the stove

 - holding firmly onto the handle, jiggle the pancake to the front edge of the frying pan (the edge away from you) you might even be clever enough to get a little over hang where the pancake looks like its trying to escape the pan.

 - now in one quick action push the frying pan AWAY and UPWARDS at the same time.
 This action will launch the pancake into the air and create a flipping motion.

 - immediately bring the frying pan back to its original position before tossing the pancake and your pancake will dutifully land back in the pan on its other side … hopefully!

 Get 15 gluten, dairy free & vegan recipes plus a FREE shopping list printable for the ideal store cupboard ingredients

 also receive discounts on delicious gluten free goodies delivered to your door (UK subscribers only)

 Easy Gluten Free Pancake Recipe

-Everyday's pancake day in our house!
-This easy gluten free pancake batter works every time to make more simply increase the serving size and follow the instructions
+Everyday is pancake day in our house!
+This easy gluten free pancake recipe works every time to make more simply increase the serving size and follow the instructions